LucasDondo/python_crash_course/README.md

 Finally, if you have a billion dollar idea w/ one of the projects living in this repo, you have two options:
 1. 💸 `CTRL + C` + `CTRL + V` the code, run away, and become a billionare.
 2. 🫱🏻‍🫲🏻 [Create an issue](github.com/LucasDondo/python_crash_course/issues/new) and work together to make that brilliant idea happen!

+# 🧠 Learnings?
+Here they are!

+_Dondi!
+Please tell me you learnt at least some bit while doing all these projects!_ Yes, of course!
+And there is more!
+Since some of those learnings were related to issues, the notes about those learning are written in the issues descriptions. _Which issues?_ [This ones.](https://github.com/LucasDondo/python_crash_course/issues?q=label%3ALearning)